How to Exist Across Borders?

 Les Portes de l’Orient

 In 2008, instead of flying from Paris to Melbourne, my partner and I took three months to travel overland from Paris to Singapore.
-The journey was deliberate — a slow crossing of the world as a way of crossing into a new life.
-This blog documented it in real time: the landscapes, the people, the border crossings, the slow shift in everything familiar.
-It is the founding document of everything in this thread. → [Browse]
+The journey was deliberate: it was a slow crossing of the Eurasian continent to move into a new life.
+This blog documented the trip in real time: the landscapes, the people, the border crossings, the slow shift in everything familiar.
+It is the founding document for everything in this thread.

 The Fake China